 How do I stay updated about my F-1 or J-1 changes?

 Incoming international students are encouraged to regularly review the ISSO website

 and to check their e-mail messages from the ISSO.
 Any changes or new guidance will

 be reported on these platforms.

-The U.S. has imposed travel bans on people coming from several countries (see above).
-Additionally, if you need to renew your visa while at home, there may be
+Additionally, if you need to renew your visa while at home, U.S. embassies and consulates

-delays in getting in an appointment (see Are you U.S. Embassies and consulates open?
-Can I apply for an F-1? question).
-You should review the travel information from the U.S. government and from your
+You should review the travel information from the U.S. government and from your own